robin850/dojo-rails/README.md

 ~~~

 That's it!
 It may seem obvious but you can also use [CoffeeScript][coffeescript]
 in your assets.
-Here an example of the [reference guide]:
+Here's an example of the [reference guide]:

 ~~~coffeescript
 #= require dojo